joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 13/07/2012

+Misc night

+### Worklog

+When editing I had a logic check to enable to [done] button or not.

+	self.navigationItem.rightBarButtonItem.enabled =  ([textView.text length])

+What's interesting about this is that every second character entered would enable the view.
+I'm not too sure why this happened.
+Each time the length was evaluated it would be a positive integer.
+However perhaps since there's no explicit comparision the boolean result just varies?

+I've fixed it to do a comparison instead.

+	([textView.text length] > 0)

+I was wondering why my sorting wasn't working!
+I didn't look at the method signature to realise it returns the sorted array.

+    NSArray *sortedNotes = [dirtyNotes sortedArrayUsingComparator:^(Note *n1, Note *n2) {
+        return [n2.lastModifiedDate compare:n1.lastModifiedDate];
+    }];

+The text label i created when tapping on a tag was too small.
+It cut off the last word for some reason.
+I've used the width of the cell's content view instead.

 ## 12/07/2012

 Better filtering for the main tag view.
 Needs to not display tags that have no notes PLUS no filtered #tags.